hire-us/hire-us/README.md

 We are in the absolute love-love relationship with pytest and did all testing for the backend with it.

-We had all kind of tests here, unit, integration, e2e, and, obviously, CI for everything.
+We had all kind of tests here: unit, integration, e2e, and, obviously, CI for everything.
 And because of testing, we had several fearless migrations (without breaking production):

 * bare metal => docker
 * mysql => postgresql
 * python2 => python3
-* and we always had most recent django and python versions!
+* and we always had the most recent django and python versions!

-All services were either: django/drf or asyncio/sanic.
+All services were either django/drf or asyncio/sanic.

 ### Notable on backend
 We have [homegrown solution](https://github.com/Nepherhotep/django-rest-framework-dyn-serializer) to make lazy API's with django-rest-framework.
 We're aware of GraphQL and want to move in this direction.